Solving the Dirichlet problem for the Monge-Amp\`ere equation using neural networks

 The case when $\Omega$ is a polyhedron, and $g$ is affine on each face of $\partial \Omega$, can be treated similarly with $\mathcal{F},\, \mathcal{F}'$ consisting of convex polyhedral graphs with vertices over $\{x_i\}_{i = 1}^N$ and $g$ as boundary data.
 To prove that $\mathcal{F}'$ is non-empty in this case, one instead uses the convex hull of the graph of $g$ in $\mathbb{R}^{n+1}$.

-For the general case, one has to approximate $\Omega$ with the convex hulls of finite subsets of $\partial \Omega$ with finer and finer mesh and one needs to approximate $g$ with data which are affine on the faces of these polyhedra.
+For the general case, one can approximate $\Omega$ with the convex hulls of finite subsets of $\partial \Omega$ with finer and finer mesh and one needs to approximate $g$ with data which are affine on the faces of these polyhedra.
 One then has to solve these approximating problems and take a limit.
 The strict convexity of $\partial \Omega$ is used in the last step.
 It guarantees that for any subset $\{y_i\}_{i = 1}^M$ of $\partial \Omega$, each $y_k$ is a vertex of the convex hull of $\{y_i\}_{i = 1}^M$.
 We refer the reader to \cite{CY}, for details.
 See also the approach in \cite[Theorem 2.14]{F} where the approximation with convex polyhedra is avoided.

 Note that when $g$ is linear, we don't require strict convexity of $\partial \Omega$.
 The strict convexity is necessary for general $g$ since no convex function can continuously attain e.g. the boundary data $-|x|^2$ when $\partial \Omega$ has flat pieces.